Make your own saline solution

 Can it be done?

 Yes, you can make your own saline solution for contact lenses, washing wounds, or nasal sprays / drops very cheaply because the main ingredients are just water and salt.
-In years past I made my own saline at home and used it for lenses without any problems whatsoever.
-I have lately reverted to buying commercial saline mainly out of convenience / laziness, but the added safety is a bonus.
+I make my own saline at home and use it for lenses without any problems whatsoever.

 If you want to make your own saline, here's how to do it with some thought towards reducing the risks.
 The below is written largely for contact lens use, with a heavy emphasis on sterility, but there's certainly no harm in following these steps if you are planning to use the saline for washing wounds or as a nasal spray either.
 For one thing, you will be able to store a larger quantity of your solution for longer periods of time with greater confidence.